 Signature Series Pre-Wired Stratocaster 'Blender' harness kit

-The waiting time is around 2-4 working days depending on quantity of current orders and repair jobs in at the time.
-I'll always endeavor to turn orders around quicker and your order will be updated accordingly :)
+The waiting time is around 3-4 working days depending on quantity of current orders and repair jobs in at the time.
+I'll always endeavor to turn orders around within the time frame stated and your order will be updated accordingly :)

 If you have a Strat style guitar that isn't a Fender, I can happily make a harness to suit your guitar.
 So please feel free to get in touch, and we will compare measurements to ensure it's suitability.